-Make a copy of DEFAULT.MAILTPL on your local machine and name it listname.MAILTPL.8 Keep the original DEFAULT.MAILTPL around in case you make a mistake and need to start over.
+It is strongly recommended that the web interface customization tools be used to customize the "look and feel" of list templates.
+However, some administrators may wish to use the old method.
+If so, then simply make a copy of DEFAULT.MAILTPL on your local machine and name it listname.MAILTPL.
+Keep the original DEFAULT.MAILTPL around in case you make a mistake and need to start over.

 At this point, you could theoretically store the listname.MAILTPL back on the LISTSERV host.
 However, without making any changes that would be somewhat pointless.
 At the very least you should edit the INFO template form before storing the template.
 Note also that you need only store the sections of the template that you have changed.
 For instance, if you edit the INFO template form but leave the rest of the template untouched, you can delete the rest of the template and store the INFO template form alone as listname.MAILTPL.
 The benefit to this approach is that any administrative changes to the rest of the default template are automatically applicable to your list as soon as they are made, rather than requiring that you edit your mail template individually to reflect such changes.
-L-Soft recommends that this approach be followed as the default.
+If using the manual-editing procedure, L-Soft recommends that this approach be followed as the default.